 In 1951, the Dozier Boys journeyed to St. Louis (presumably to sing "St. Louis Blues") and played what was described as a "hillbilly club."
 "Man, they really loved us," said Cornell, laughing uproariously, "we were nervy!"
 Another landmark for the guys was doing the national commercials for the 1951 Kaiser and Henry J automobiles.

 Also in 1951, they hooked up with Ed Kissack of Columbia's Okeh subsidiary; in November there was an announcement in the trades of their signing.
-However, by the time the announcement ran, they'd already recorded (on October 25) "Rain, Rain, Rain" and the oddly-titled "Suffer, No Better For You."
-Neither was released.
+However, by the time the announcement ran, they'd already recorded (on October 25) "Rain, Rain, Rain" and the oddly-titled "Suffer, No Better For You" (which means "suffer; you don't deserve any better") Neither was released.
 According to Cornell, "Kissack said we sounded too white."
 While associated with Okeh, they met Fritz Jones (also newly-signed), who would later become famous as "Ahmad Jamal."